n8ta/Herpetology/README.md

 when ready for launch.
 Get in touch with me if you are interested in contributing to this project.

 Todo:
+- Streamline seeding into one command vs many rake tasks
 - Ruby version in gemfile
 - Import data from herpmapper
 - Build image quizzing bot